-Sony, BlueSpace, DigitalPrint, DVgate, i.LINK, Jog Dial Navigator, MovieShaker, Smart Capture, SonicStage, Sony Notebook Setup, UI Design Selector, VAIO Edit Components, Memory Stick, the Memory Stick logo, VAIO and the VAIO logo are trademarks of Sony Corporation.

-The Windows and Windows XP Professional logo are registered trademarks of Microsoft Corporation.
+Sony, DigitalPrint, DVgate, i.LINK, Jog Dial, MovieShaker, Smart Capture, SonicStage and the SonicStage logo, Sony Notebook Setup, UI Design Selector, Memory Stick and the Memory Stick logo, VAIO and the VAIO logo are trademarks of Sony Corporation.
+Microsoft, Windows and the Windows logo are trademarks or registered trademarks of U.S. Microsoft Corporation in the U.S. and other countries.